midl-dev/tezos-suite-docs/production-readiness.md

 Instead:

-* ensure that you have set up an Organization - that can be done by registering a domain name and adding it to gcloud
+* ensure that you have set up an Organization - that can be done by registering a domain name and adding it to Google Cloud;
-* create a Terraform Admin Project, Terraform Service Account and Service Account Credentials following [this Google guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform)
+* create a Terraform Admin Project, Terraform Service Account and Service Account Credentials following [this Google guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform);
 * do not pass `project` as a variable when deploying the resources.
-Instead, pass `organization_id` and `billing_account` as variables
+Instead, pass `organization_id` and `billing_account` as variables;
-* pass the service account credentials json file `serviceAccount:terraform@${TF_ADMIN}.iam.gserviceaccount.com` as `terraform_service_account_credentials` terraform variable
+* pass the service account credentials JSON file `serviceAccount:terraform@${TF_ADMIN}.iam.gserviceaccount.com` as `terraform_service_account_credentials` Terraform variable.

-That will create the cluster in a new project, created by the terraform service account.
+That will create the cluster in a new project, created by the Terraform service account.

 You may then grant people in your organization access to the project.
-It is recommended to write more terraform manifests to do so.
+It is recommended to write more Terraform manifests to do so.

 ## Separate cluster definition from baker definition

 While you can create a baker in one-shot, it is best suited for demos and testnets.
 A production baker is best advised to be defined declaratively.

-You would normally write all the parameters defining your baker in a `terraform.tfvars` file in your laptop.
+You would normally write all the parameters defining your baker in a `terraform.tfvars` file on your machine.

-Instead, it is recommended to create a maintain a private terraform manifest, declaring a cluster, and every deployment that lives within.
+Instead, it is recommended to create and maintain a private Terraform manifest, declaring a cluster, and every deployment that lives within.
 This way, the paramters defining your cluster can also be committed to git (except secrets which should be handled separately, more on this below).

 This keeps the setup maintainable by letting you define several deployments within the same cluster.
-For example, you may deploy the Tezos baker setup, and the Tezos monitoring setup, within the same cluster.
+For example, you may to deploy the Tezos baker setup, and the Tezos monitoring setup, within the same cluster.

 ### Define the cluster

-The [terraform-gke-blockchain](https://github.com/midl-dev/terraform-gke-blockchain) repository contains boilerplate terraform code to deploy a kubernetes cluster.
+The [terraform-gke-blockchain](https://github.com/midl-dev/terraform-gke-blockchain) repository contains boilerplate Terraform code to deploy a Kubernetes cluster.

-Start by declaring one empty cluster and one terraform provider:
+Start by declaring one empty cluster and one Terraform provider:

 ```
 module "terraform-gke-blockchain" {